misaka0u0/skills-introduction-to-github/README.md

 -->
  > This is my first commit on a branch termed as 'feature' to create a different version.
 Then should be merged back to the main

+  > NOTICE 🥇 just found if the file name changed, the readme.md would be renamed and will not be shown below as default (treated as a normal file)

 # Introduction to GitHub